 Day at free disposal.
 Dinner and Overnight stay in Barlovento Maloka.

 Transfer to the airport Santa Marta and flight via Bogota to Neiva.
 Transfer to the Tatacoa desert, 1 hour hike through the desert.
 In the evening possibility to watch the stars in the nearby observatory.
-Overnight stay in Bethel Bio Luxury hotel.
+Overnight stay in the hotel Yararaka Boutique or similar.

 Day 9: Transfer to San Agustin

-Transfer to San Agustin (about 5 hours) and in the afternoon visit of the archaeological park of San Agustín.
+Morning at 08:00am, Transfer to San Agustin (about 5 hours) and in the afternoon visit of the archeological park of San Agustín.

-San Agustin is one of the most important archaeological sites in South America, located in a beautiful countryside.San Agustin is located within the majestic Andes, on a flat towards the Amazon lowlands.
-At the same time the village is not far away from the elevation of the Páramo, wherefore the variety of climate and vegetation zones made this area to a densely populated centre in pre-Colombian times.
+San Agustin is one of the most important archeological sites in South America, located in a beautiful countryside.San Agustin is located within the majestic Andes, on a flat towards the Amazon lowlands.
+At the same time the village is not far away from the elevation of the Páramo, wherefore the variety of climate and vegetation zones made this area to a densely populated center in pre-colombian times.

 A high-standing culture was developed, which has left to the posterity monumental grave-sites and hundreds of stone sculptures.
 Still, a little is known about the so-called San Agustin culture.
 Many of the statues, which are between one and seven meters high and weigh over one ton, express the duality of life between sun and moon, and between death and birth.

 Since 1995 the park is part of the UNESCO World Heritage Sites.

 Overnight stay in Monasterio de San Agustin or Akawanka Lodge.